Low-Power Analog/RF Circuits

 Speaker 5: Yao-Hong Liu, Imec-Netherlands, the Netherlands

-In this tutorial, several popular wireless standards for IoT applications and their requirements will be briefly reviewed.
-In these applications, the digital transmitters are favoured because they several advantages over conventional analog transmitters, including low-voltage operation, excellent energy efficiency, small area, etc. On the other hand, the power budget for IoT transmitters is at least an order lower than other wireless systems, e.g., cellular.
-Several new design approaches and trend of the ultra-low power digital transmitters, including digital PA and PLL, for will be discussed.
-A design example of energy-efficient digital transmitter for IEEE802.11ah will also be included as an case study.
+In this tutorial, several design challenges and state-of-the-art of wireless transceiver for ingestible applications (e.g., capsule endoscopy) will be provided.
+In such applications, digital polar transmitter architecture is favoured because of the low-voltage operation, excellent energy efficiency, and capability of extensive self-calibration, etc. On the other hand, the constrain on power consumption, link budget and volume of ingestible wireless systems is at least an order more stringent than those for wearable or IoT applications.
+Several new design approaches and low-power implementation of the digital polar transmitters, including digital PA and PLL, will be discussed.
+A design example of a sub-nJ/b OFDM digital polar transmitter for ingestible will also be included.

 Speaker 6: Kenichi Okada, Tokyo Institute of Technology, Japan